binaryage/chromex/readme.md

 ### Usage examples

 We provide an example skeleton Chrome extension [chromex-sample](https://github.com/binaryage/chromex-sample).
-This project acts as code example but also as a skeleton with project configuration.
-We recommended to use it as a starting point when starting development of your own extension.
+This project acts as a code example but also as a skeleton with project configuration.
+We recommended to use it as starting point when starting development of your own extension.

 Please refer to [readme in chromex-sample](https://github.com/binaryage/chromex-sample) for further explanation and code examples.

 ### Advanced mode compilation

 Chromex does not rely on externs file.
 Instead it is rigorously [using string names](https://github.com/clojure/clojurescript/wiki/Dependencies#using-string-names) to access Javascript properties.

-There is a [chrome_extensions.js](https://github.com/google/closure-compiler/blob/master/contrib/externs/chrome_extensions.js) extern file available, but that has been updated ad-hoc manually by the community.
+There is a [chrome_extensions.js](https://github.com/google/closure-compiler/blob/master/contrib/externs/chrome_extensions.js) externs file available, but that has been updated ad-hoc by the community.
 It is definitely incomplete and maybe incorrect.

-I would recommend to do the same in your extension code.
-It is not that bad after all.
+I would recommend you to do the same in your own extension code.
+It is not that hard after all.
 You can use `oget`, `ocall` and `oapply` macros from [`chromex-lib.support`](https://github.com/binaryage/chromex/blob/master/src/lib/chromex_lib/support.clj) namespace.

-Of course you are free to include the externs file into your own project and rely on it with your code.
+But of course you are free to include the externs file into your own project and rely on it with your code.
 Chromex does not need it tough.

 ### Similar projects